rpt14-home1337home/reviews-service/README.md

 **UPDATE**

-- /reviews/:id - modify existing review with any number of valid key/value pairs within a JSON object
+- /reviews/:id - modify existing review with any number of valid key/value pairs within a JSON object, and automatically updates the `updatedAt` field to the current date/time

 ### Database
 **Initialization**